ruby/ruby/doc/yjit/yjit.md

 The printed text after a --yjit-stats run includes other information that may be named differently than the information in runtime_stats.

-## Speeding Up YJIT

-While YJIT options default to what we think would work well for most workloads, they might not necessarily be the best configuration for your application.

-This section covers tips on improving YJIT performance in case YJIT does not speed up your application in production.

-### Increasing --yjit-exec-mem-size

-When JIT code size (`RubyVM::YJIT.runtime_stats[:code_region_size]`) reaches this value, YJIT triggers "code GC" that frees all JIT code and starts recompiling everything.
-Compiling code takes some time, so scheduling code GC too frequently slows down your application.
-Increasing `--yjit-exec-mem-size` may speed up your application if `RubyVM::YJIT.runtime_stats[:code_gc_count]` is not 0 or 1.

-### Running workers as long as possible

-It's helpful to call the same code as many times as possible before a process restarts.
-If a process is killed too frequently, the time taken for compiling methods may outweigh the speedup obtained by compiling them.

-You should monitor the number of requests each process has served.
-If you're periodically killing worker processes, e.g. with `unicorn-worker-killer` or `puma_worker_killer`, you may want to reduce the killing frequency or increase the limit.

 ## Saving YJIT Memory Usage

 YJIT allocates memory for JIT code and metadata.
 Enabling YJIT generally results in more memory usage.